FriendsOfSymfony/FOSRestBundle/UPGRADING.md

 Note as FOSRestBundle is not yet declared stable, this document will be updated to list important BC breaks.

+### upgrading from 0.7.0 to master

+ * renamed "query" fetcher to "param" fetcher, this affects the configuration as well as the name of interfaces and request attributes

 ### upgrading from 0.6.0 to master

  * renamed [get|set]Objects*() to [get|set]Serializer*()